 Cardiovascular regeneration Leor's research includes the study of the heart's lack of reparative ability.
-His research group approached the challenge from a different angle by role studying the of matrix extracellular and immune cells in heart repair.
-Leor pioneered the of scaffolds and use injectable biomaterials to treat heart diseases.
+His research group approached the challenge from a different angle by studying the role of extracellular matrix and immune cells in heart repair.
+Leor pioneered the scaffolds use of and injectable biomaterials to treat heart diseases.
 His lab was the first to target macrophages to improve infarct healing.

 Prof. Jonathan (Yoni) Leor is a Professor of Cardiology at TAU and and the Director of the Neufeld and Tamman Cardiovascular Research Institutes at TAU and the Sheba Medical Center.
 He is a cardiologist, physician-scientist.
 He obtained his MD degree from Tel-Aviv University.
 He completed his medicine residency and cardiology training at the Sheba Medical Center, Israel.
 Leor performed a postdoctorate fellowship in cardiovascular regenerative medicine at the University of Southern California.
 He served as the director of the Intensive Cardiac Care Unit at Soroka Medical Center and head of the Experimental Cardiology Lab at Ben-Gurion University.
-He is currently the director of the Neufeld and Tamman Cardiovascular Research Institutes at Tel Aviv University and Sheba Medical Center, and the director of the Medical Scientist Training Program (MSTP or MD/Ph.D. program). work His has led to establishing a novel line of dedicated research to understanding how the system and immune extracellular matrix affect heart repair.
-He was the first in Israel to develop novel cardiovascular regenerative therapies, such as cardiac stem cell tissue therapy, engineering, and gene therapy.
-Leor is a coinventor of breakthrough injectable biomaterial to treat heart attacks and heart failure.
+He is currently the director of the Neufeld and Tamman Cardiovascular Research Institutes at Tel Aviv University and Sheba Medical Center, and the director of the Medical Scientist Training Program (MSTP or MD/Ph.D. program).

+has His work led establishing a novel line of research dedicated understanding how the immune system and extracellular matrix affect heart repair.
+He was the first in Israel to develop cardiovascular novel regenerative therapies, such as cardiac stem cell tissue therapy, gene engineering, and therapy.
+Leor is a coinventor of breakthrough injectable biomaterial to treat heart attacks and heart failure

 Myocardial regeneration.

-Macrophages (green cells) infiltrate the injured heart (red) of neonatal mouse and promote heart repair.
+Macrophages (green cells)

+infiltrate the injured heart

+(red) of neonatal mouse

+and promote heart repair.

 Tal Konfino & Leor.
-TAU Faculty of Medicine

-The COVID-19 pandemic has changed our lives as we know it.
-Our scientists at the Sackler Faculty of Medicine mobilized within days to: - Build a "Corona Lab", to conduct thousands of tests per day - Develop the serological tests used by the IDF - Lead the effort in public health policy and messaging - Isolate neutralizing antibodies against SARS Co-V-2 - And develop a nanovaccine
+COVID-19 Pandemic The COVID-19 pandemic has changed our lives as we know it.
+Our scientists at the Sackler Faculty of Medicine mobilized within days to: - Build a "Corona Lab", to conduct thousands of tests per day - Develop the serological tests used by the IDF - Lead the effort in public health policy and messaging - Isolate neutralizing antibodies against SARS Co-V-2 - And develop a nanovaccine Affiliations The Center for Combating Pandemics